alphagov/prototyping/README.md

 8. Finally, you can visit eg http://govuk-prototyping.herokuapp.com/licence-format/ to see your prototype

 We might want to think about putting on a password at some point.

+## Using Sass

+'.scss' files will be converted to their '.css' counterparts in the generated site.
+If you import 'mixins.scss' to your .scss file you'll also have access to all the GOV.UK mixins from the Static and Toolkit repos.

+Finally, in order for .scss conversion to work with Jekyll you'll need to start each '.scss' file with empty YAML front matter.
+Put this all together and you get a .scss file that starts like this:

+    ---
+    ---
+    @import "_mixins.scss";

+## Sharing CSS code

+If you find that you've created some useful and reusable styles in your prototype, share it with the rest of us by adding them as mixins to '/_includes/scss/_prototyping-library.scss'

+## Working offline

+By default the templates reference the unmerged assets in our preview environment.
+This helps with debugging and means you're always working with the latest version of the assets.
+However, there might be times when you need to work offline temporarily.
+To do this, add the following to the YAML front matter of the page you're working on:

+    assets: local

+The page will now reference local copies of those assets (in '/static').
+Note - these local assets aren't synced in any way and will almost certainly be out date - which is why you should only use this as a temporary measure.